rhfung/manticore-iOSInfiniteScroll/README.md

 Revisions
 ---------

+0.0.7 - `loadMoreData:(UITableView*)` has been removed from the API. `loadMoreData` will automatically load from the tableView that was used to construct `MCPaginatorHelper`.
+Addresses the bug reported in build 0.0.6.

 0.0.6 - possible bug fix to a crash that happens when UITableView gets deallocated on infinite scroll.
 A local copy of UITableView is saved, and UI updates are made synchronously in the block.